chocolatey/chocolatey-workshop-organizational-use/PITCHME.md

 ---

-# Sources
+## Chocolatey Sources

-TODO: Need to add some information here about Nexus

 +++

-## Sources

-What is a Chocolatey Source?
+## What is a Chocolatey Source?

++++

+@quote[Chocolatey has had the ability to be able to work with packages from one or more sources since its inception back in 2011.
+With that, Chocolatey comes with a default package repository configured - the community package repository]

 +++